 The majority of teaching staff on this programme are fully qualified SLT practitioners, with extensive clinical experience in a range of specialisms.
 The programme has close links with all regional SLT services and external clinical colleagues are regularly consulted on curriculum, recruitment and placement issues.
 Students are offered a broad range of placement opportunities in a variety of settings and with a range of client groups, covering the whole of the South West region.

-The Programme enjoys excellent facilities with a voice lab, a speech lab, on-site clinic facilities, a dysphagia kitchen, staff offices and an open space in which students can meet and work.
+The Programme enjoys excellent facilities with a range of on-site clinic facilities, a speech lab, a dysphagia kitchen, departmental offices and spaces in which staff and students can meet and work.